The largest enchantment of Mexico may be a kind of roughness, both positively and negatively.

 Then any frustrations disappeared when I saw at first glance the great water.

 The extremely hot water has sulfur dioxide odor like gunpowder burning, but the condition is not stable; sometimes it looks black, sometimes transparent.

-The wild free-flowing tub is filled with enchantment of Mexican hot springs.
+The wild, free-flowing tub is filled with the enchantment of Mexican hot springs.